Central Texas Roofing Expert

 Types of Storm Damage We Repair — And What Each Means for Your Claim

-Storm damage in Central Texas is not just hail.
-Wind, rain, falling trees, and debris all create different damage patterns and each type has different implications for your insurance claim.
-Knowing what you are dealing with before you call your insurer gives you a stronger starting position.
+Storm damage in Austin & Central Texas is not just hail.
+Wind, rain, falling trees, and debris all create different damage patterns, and each type has different implications for your insurance claim.
+Knowing what you’re dealing with before you call your insurer gives you a stronger starting position.

 Hailstones leave impact bruising and granule loss on shingles, and dents on metal components including vents, flashing, gutters, and ridge caps.
 Hail damage is often the primary driver of full replacement approvals.
-See our hail damage page for full detail on identifying and documenting hail-specific damage.
+See our Hail Damage Roof Repair page for full detail on identifying and documenting hail-specific damage.

 High winds lift shingles at the edges and corners, break the sealant strip between shingles, and displace ridge caps.
-Missing or lifted shingles after a storm are a covered event under most Texas policies.
-Wind damage should be documented immediately exposed decking deteriorates quickly.
+This is one of the most common forms of storm damage we see in Austin, and it’s also one of the easiest to miss from the ground, a few lifted shingles along an edge don’t always look serious until the next rain finds the gap.
+Missing or lifted shingles after a storm are a covered event under most Texas policies, but wind damage should be documented quickly: exposed decking deteriorates fast in Austin heat, and a delay between the storm and the inspection can weaken your claim.

-Direct impact from a falling tree or heavy branch causes structural damage to the decking underneath the shingles.
+Direct impact from a falling tree or heavy branch causes structural damage to the decking underneath the shingles, not just surface damage.
 This is typically a covered event regardless of roof age.
-Document the impact site with photos before any debris is removed insurers need to see the scene.
+Document the impact site with photos before any debris is removed, insurers need to see the scene as the storm left it.

-Heavy rainfall combined with any compromised area lifted shingles, failed flashing, damaged pipe boots creates water entry.
-Storm-related water intrusion is covered.
-Gradual leaks from pre-existing issues are not.
-Documentation of the storm event and the connection to the entry point is critical.
+Heavy rainfall combined with any compromised area, lifted shingles, failed flashing, damaged pipe boots, creates water entry.
+Storm-related water intrusion is covered; gradual leaks from pre-existing issues are not.
+Documentation connecting the storm event to the entry point is critical to a successful claim.

-Branches, loose materials, or other airborne debris can puncture or crack shingles and damage flashing.
-Often overlooked in post-storm inspections.
-We check every surface including areas not directly under the tree line.
+Branches, loose materials, and other airborne debris can puncture or crack shingles and damage flashing.
+This is often overlooked in post-storm inspections that only check the area directly under the tree line.
+We check every roof surface, not just the obvious impact zone.

 Wind events can unseat flashing at chimney bases, pipe boots, skylights, and valleys without disturbing the shingles themselves.
-These are active leak risks that may not appear until the next rainfall.
-We inspect all penetrations and transitions on every storm inspection.
+These are active leak risks that may not show up until the next rainfall.
+We inspect every penetration and transition point on every storm inspection.

 Why You Should Not Wait to Get It Inspected

-There is also the insurance timeline to consider.
+There’s also the insurance timeline to consider.
 Most homeowners policies have a window for filing storm damage claims, and that window is shorter than most people realize.
-The sooner you have documentation of the damage, the easier your claim will be to file and support.
+The sooner you have documentation of the damage, the easier your claim is to file and support.

 How We Handle Storm Damage Repair — From First Call to Final Inspection

 After a storm event, the sequence matters.
 Documenting damage correctly before anything is disturbed strengthens your insurance position.
-Here is exactly how we handle every storm damage job from the first call.These situations call for an inspection even if everything looks normal:
+Here’s exactly how we handle every storm damage job, start to finish.

 Free Inspection